eliseekn/tinymvc/README.md

 # TinyMVC

-TinyMVC is a PHP framework based on MVC architecture that helps you build easly and quickly powerful PHP web applications and RESTful API.
+TinyMVC is a PHP framework based on MVC architecture that helps you build easly and quickly powerful web applications and RESTful API.

 ## Requirements
 ```PHP v7.2 or greater```